Determinants of Health and Health Inequities

 The physical environment

-Environmental influences on health can be positive or negative, and exist at all geographic levels, from global (climate change) to national and regional issues (the destruction of war; air and water pollution), to local issues (Ms. Sulawesi’s mouldy apartment).
-The positive benefits of spending time in beautiful surroundings are universally celebrated (see box “Positive places”) but most research focuses on negative environmental influences.
+Environmental influences on health can be positive or negative, and exist at all geographic levels, from global (climate change) to national and regional issues (the destruction of war; air and water pollution), to local issues such as Ms. Sulawesi’s mouldy apartment.
+The benefits of spending time in beautiful surroundings are universally celebrated (see box “Positive places”) but most research focuses on negative environmental influences.
 Contaminants in air, water, soil and food are associated with both communicable and non-communicable diseases.
 Climate change and the associated weather extremes increasingly affect public health: hyperthermia from extreme heat; burns from fires; injuries from extremes of wind and rain; social disruption from changing sea level; under-nutrition in poor areas due to the impact on agriculture; increased risk of food-, water- and vector-borne infections; and the changing distribution of vectors and infectious agents which may introduce disease to previously unaffected regions.41 Few communities will be immune and there are very few short-term solutions.
 Further information from a Canadian perspective can be found in reports from Natural Resources Canada.42, 43

 Positive places